Jovan Marinović: Political career

 During the French Revolution of 1848, part of the 1848-1849 revolutionary wave throughout central and western Europe, Marinović stayed in France, as the country transformed into the French Second Republic.

 In the following years, Marinović was in charge of the Serbian foreign policy.
 Although formally performing other posts (Secretary of the State Council until 1850), Marinović was, as a special assistant to Ilija Garašanin, in control of the whole network of Serbian political propaganda in the Ottoman Empire.
 In 1853, Imperial Russia asked for the dismissal of both Garašanin and his first assistant Marinović for being too close to the Second French Empire and the Paris-based Polish agents of Adam Czartoryski and their representative in Belgrade.

 Marinović later became Minister of Finance (1856–1858) and the President of the State Council (1861–1873).
 Between 1861 and 1867 Marinović was anew the first aide of Prime Minister Ilija Garašanin and Prince Mihailo Obrenović, during their ambitious policy of forming a wider Balkan alliance and fomenting a general Christian uprising against the Ottomans.
 Marinović was sent to confidential missions to St. Petersburg, Paris, London and Constantinople.

 Marinović belonged to the political grouping of Serbian Conservatives (Ilija Garašanin, Danilo Stefanović, Nikola Hristić and Filip Hristić).
 As the highest-ranking conservative after Ilija Garašanin, Marinović became prime minister on November 3, 1873, under a Liberal-Conservative coalition and kept the portfolio of foreign minister (November 3, 1873, to December 7, 1874) as well.
 By administrative fiat, the Marinović cabinet established freedom of speech and the press, which was an important step in establishing parliamentary democracy.
 Nikola Krstić was working on changes in the press law for the Marinović Administration.

 At the session of the Serbian Parliament held on November 27, 1873, the Marinović government presented a set of far-reaching reform laws, including the law on the subsidization of industrial enterprises and the law of six days of land ploughing ("day" meaning a Serbian land measurement equivalent to 5,760 m^{2}), as a minimal privately owned landed property protected from being sold or repossessed due to debts.
 This allowed Serbian peasants who were small landowners, at the time often victims of property loss due to predatory lending, to have at least 8.6 acre of land (out of the total land which they owned) they could always count on as remaining in their possession.
 On December 23, 1873, his government instituted the law by which corporal punishment was abolished and the prison system reformed.
-Other reforms regarding secondary school and the Belgrade's Grandes écoles were passed as well.
+Other reforms regarding secondary school and the Belgrade's Velika škola were passed as well.

 The Marinović government introduced the metric system into Serbia as well as a native silver currency.
 After losing the majority among Liberal deputies in Parliament in 1874, the Marinović cabinet became the first Serbian government to be toppled in the National Assembly and called for new elections.
 After being defeated at the parliamentary elections in October 1874, Marinović resigned.
 He was appointed Serbian Envoy to Paris from 1879 to 1889.